People We Meet on Vacation: Reception

 People We Meet on Vacation is a New York Times and IndieBound best seller.

 The book received starred reviews from Library Journal and Kirkus, as well as positive reviews from The Washington Post, the Associated Press, and Publishers Weekly.

 In a starred review, Kirkus describes the novel as a "warm and winning When Harry Met Sally… update that hits all the perfect notes."
 Library Journal explains in its starred review that Henry’s book is a story that will appeal to those who "are drawn to stories with emotion, poetic language, and a strong sense of place" and compares it to Kate Clayborn’s Love Lettering.
-Alicia Rancilio of the Associated Press praises Henry’s writing, even highlighting that she is "especially skilled at is writing dialogue."
+Alicia Rancilio of the Associated Press praises Henry's dialogue, commenting "The banter between Poppy and Alex is so natural, quick and witty that it would make Shonda Rhimes do a slow clap."
 From The Washington Post, Angela Hurt applauds Henry, saying she "masterfully depicts early-30s uncertainty and angst, adding an interesting personal-growth dimension to the story."
 Hurt, however, also claims that it still fails to live up to Henry’s previous novel stating, "People lacks the pizazz — the special spark — that helped Beach Read shine."
 Publishers Weekly concurred, saying that "Henry’s latest rom-com lacks the spark of 2020’s Beach Read, but still offers plenty of lighthearted summertime fun."